Marcnuth/AIFlow/README.md

 ### Operators VS. Units

-Ideally, we think:
+Ideally, we agree:
-- An operator would contain lot of units, which will be integrated into `airflow` for building non-realtime processing workflow;
+- An **Operator** would contain lot of units, which will be integrated into `airflow` for building non-realtime processing workflow;
-- A unit is a small calculation unit, which could be a function, or just a simple modeling logic, which could be taken as bricks to build an operator.
-Also, it could be reused anywhere for realtime calculation.
+- A **Unit** is a small calculation unit, which could be a function, or just a simple modeling logic, and it could be picked as bricks to build an operator.
+Besides, it could be reused anywhere for realtime calculation.

 ## Classes